 At the interface between freshwater and saltwater are estuary habitats, which support diverse plant and animal species.
 Estuary habitats provide an important freshwater-saltwater transition area for salmon and other valued commercial, recreational, and cultural species, such as migratory birds, Dungeness crab, and other fish and wildlife.
 The Mid-Coast has two types of estuaries: (1) drowned river mouth estuaries—river valleys that flooded about 10,000 years ago from sea level rise; and (2) tidally restricted coastal creek estuaries—streams that discharge directly into the ocean and experience inputs of ocean water during high tides.
 Providing some of the most diverse habitats on the planet, estuaries have tremendous social, environmental, economic, and resiliency benefits to the communities they surround.

 The main types of wetlands in the Mid-Coast are aquatic beds, marshes, peatlands, wet prairies, scrub swamps, and forested swamps.
 One of the most important benefits that wetlands provide is their capacity to maintain and improve water quality.
 Water quality is supplied to downstream environments in several ways.
 By spreading out and slowing down flows, wetlands reduce erosion and prevent sediment being transported downstream where it might affect the ecology and productivity of other environments, in particular estuaries, seagrasses, and reefs.
 When healthy, wetland soils and vegetation can capture, process, and store nutrients and/or contaminants, and if the natural rhythms and flows of the wetland are undisturbed, the release of potential stressors, such as sediments, nutrients, acids, and/or metals from the soil can be prevented.
-Healthy wetlands can assist in removing harmful bacteria, and wetlands can also be important in the management of urban stormwater and effluent by improving the removal of nutrients, suspended material. and pathogens from water prior to its return to the environment.
+Healthy wetlands can assist in removing harmful bacteria, and wetlands can also be important in the management of urban stormwater and effluent by improving the removal of nutrients, suspended material, and pathogens from water prior to its return to the environment.

-The largest lakes in the Mid-Coast Planning Area are Devil’s Lake (a natural lake near Lincoln City), Valsetz Lake (formed by Valsetz Dam on the South Fork Siletz River), Olalla Reservoir (formed by Olalla Dam on Olalla Creek), and Newport Reservoir (formed by Big Creek Dam on Big Creek).
+The largest lakes in the Mid-Coast Planning Area are Devil’s Lake (a natural lake near Lincoln City), Olalla Reservoir (formed by Olalla Dam on Olalla Creek), and Newport Reservoir (formed by Big Creek Dam on Big Creek).

 Species and Habitat Needs

 The Mid-Coast has many species that spend at least part of their life cycle in freshwater and are listed by state or federal agencies for protection or monitoring and/or are identified by the Oregon Conservation Strategy (OCS) as a “species of interest.”
-Salmonids require cold water, large woody debris, deep pools, and spawning gravels to adequately support the various stages of their life cycle.
+Salmonids require unimpeded access to adequate amounts of cold water, large woody debris, deep pools, and spawning gravels to adequately support the various stages of their life cycle.
 Factors negatively impacting salmonids are low water availability (particularly in late summer and fall), impaired water quality (e.g., warm stream temperatures), reduced stream complexity, and fish passage barriers (e.g., undersized culverts).
-Green and White Sturgeon are also species of interest in the Mid-Coast.
+Green and white sturgeon are also species of interest in the Mid-Coast.
 Sturgeon are especially sensitive to estuary conditions, where they congregate during summer and fall.
 Sturgeon spawn in freshwater several times during their adult life, thus adults and juveniles are also sensitive to freshwater conditions, including stream temperature and gravel conditions.

-Several species of lamprey (Pacific, Western River, and Western Brook) are also species of interest and require many of the same habitat characteristics as salmonids, yet have a very different life history.
+Several species of lamprey (Pacific, western river, and western brook) are also species of interest and require many of the same habitat characteristics as salmonids, yet have a very different life history.

 Beavers are a species of interest because of their ability to build dams and create ponds that can store water, provide habitat for other wildlife, promote nutrient cycling, moderate flows, and recharge shallow alluvial aquifers, among other benefits.